RIAA certification: Multi-disc

-Multi-disc albums are counted once for each disc within the album if it is over 100 minutes in length or is from the vinyl era.
+A multi-disc set is defined as a package containing two or more CDs, or their equivalent in tape or album format.
+To qualify for certification, the set must comply with minimum running time requirements: a two-disc product requires a minimum duration of 90 minutes, while a three-disc or more product requires a minimum duration of 100 minutes.
+If the requirements are met, each individual package or unit within the set counts as one unit toward the overall certification total.

 For example, the Smashing Pumpkins' Mellon Collie and the Infinite Sadness (running time of 121:39) and OutKast's Speakerboxxx/The Love Below (running time of 134:56), both double albums, were counted twice, meaning each album was certified diamond after 5 million copies were shipped.
+Multi-disc albums from the vinyl era are also eligible for certification.
 Pink Floyd's The Wall and the Beatles' White Album, both vinyl-era, are also counted as double even though their running times are under the minimum requirement.
-Rules may or may not apply depending on most recent staff within the Distributions position.

 Latin

 Since 2000, the RIAA also awards Los Premios de Oro y de Platino (Gold and Platinum Awards in Spanish) to Latin albums, which are defined by the RIAA as a type of product that features at least 51% of content in Spanish.